anowarzz/digilet-frontend/README.md

-# DigiLet - Digital Wallet Frontend
+# DigiLet - Your Digital Wallet

 DigiLet is a modern digital wallet application built for secure financial transactions.
-This frontend application provides role-based access for users, agents, and administrators to manage digital finances efficiently.
+This application provides role-based access for users, agents, and administrators to manage digital finances efficiently.

 ## Public Pages